derkiner/derkiner/README.md

 My name is Damla, a Digital Nomad.
 I am also a Front-end Developer & UI Designer & Content Writer & Instructor.

 - 👀 Authenticity deeply matters to me.
 That's why I do my best to create unique as well as eye-catching products.
-- 🌱 I’m currently exploring new libraries.
+- 🌱 I’m currently exploring new libraries and methods for self-improvement.
 My mission is to create the best version of me in terms of programming and being a decent human being.
 I truly love assisting people from all walks of life whenever I can.
 - 💞️ I’d be pleased to collaborate on any kinds of Front-end & UI design projects
 - 🔎 You may see my technical articles on Medium =>  https://medium.com/@Phoenix_Skywalker.
 I regularly write on programming.
 - 🧑‍🎨 Those are some of my design projects on CodePen => https://codepen.io/Digital_Nomad